tomashbk/solar_wind_power_plants_prediction/README.md

 Solar PV and Wind Power Plants Prediction
 ==============================

+(This is still a work in progress.
+However, at this stage of the development it is already functional).

 A web application to predict if a certain location in the world is convenient or not to install a Solar PV or Wind Power Plant according to the climatic factors of that location.

 ![Map Solar USA](/reports/figures/img_readme/usa_solar.jpg)